tommasocerruti/whats-your-favorite-programming-language/README.md

-# Favorite Programming Languages Web App
+# What's Your Favorite Programming Language

-A simple web application that allows users to submit their favorite programming language.
-The app visualizes the popularity of each programming language using a pie chart.
+A simple web application that allows users to submit their favorite programming language and visualize the popularity of each language using a pie chart.

 ## Features